nage0178/HIVtree/README.md

 git clone https://github.com/nage0178/HIVtree.git
 ```

-To compile the program,
+To compile the program, navigate to the directory and use the make command.

 ```
 cd ~/HIVtree/
 make
 ```
-You must have gcc installed to compile the program.
+You must have a C compiler, such as gcc or clang, installed to compile the program.
+To use the make command, you must have the make system.

 ## Running the HIVtree
 HIVtree is run the same way mcmctree.